fuhry/linux-memory-dumper/README.md

 * Files mapped with mmap()
 * processes which restrict the use of ptrace(2)

 It is also not a one-stop magical forensic report generator.
 If you think otherwise, consider a different career.
-Alongside the use of this tool you should be collecting lots more information from the systemm, the specifics of which are outside the scope of this document.
+Alongside the use of this tool you should be collecting lots more information from the system, the specifics of which are outside the scope of this document.

 ## Technical